 Agility and the capacity to pivot are crucial for organisations during periods of uncertainty, and the degree of employee involvement is closely linked to the success of major transformations.

-According to a study by McKinsey & Company, transformations that involve at least 7% of all employees are twice as likely to lead to better returns for shareholders, compared to those that involve fewer employees, and the higher the percentage is, the more profitable the initiative is likely to be.
+According to a study by McKinsey, transformations that involve at least 7% of all employees are twice as likely to lead to better returns for shareholders, compared to those that involve fewer employees, and the higher the percentage is, the more profitable the initiative is likely to be.

 Giving your employees’ ownership of specific milestones or initiatives empowers them to take responsibility for the success of the business and be actively involved in searching for solutions.
 Otherwise said, shifting the power dynamic and putting your employees at the centre of change, rather than defining and executing change from top to bottom, can make all the difference between success and failure.

-Higher employee engagement leads to better performance and output
+Higher employee engagement leads to better employee performance

-Companies who are consistently investing in their employees are able to increase the employee lifetime value up to 2.5 times by helping their employees:
+Companies who are consistently investing in their employees are able to increase employee performance and lifetime value up to 2.5 times by helping their employees: